ecmascriptguru/trello.butler/Outreach Department/website board/readme.md

 ## Due Date Synchronization
 ### Due date add/remove
 ```
-when a due date is added to a card with "infographic" label,
+when a due date is added to a card with "campaign" label,
 for each card linked in the attachments,
 set due on the date in the card
 ```

 ```
-when a due date is removed from a card with "infographic" label,
+when a due date is removed from a card with "campaign" label,
 for each card linked in the attachments,
 remove the due date from the card
 ```

 ### Set due date as complete/incomplete
 ```
-when the due date is marked as complete in a card with "infographic" label,
+when the due date is marked as complete in a card with "campaign" label,
 for each card linked in the attachments,
 mark the due date as complete
 ```

 ```
-when the due date is marked as incomplete in a card with "infographic" label,
+when the due date is marked as incomplete in a card with "campaign" label,
 for each card linked in the attachments,
 mark the due date as incomplete
 ```

 ## Comments Synchronization
-Every comment posted on this website board should be duplicated in other corresponding boards like **Outreach** board and **Infographic Production Board**
+Every comment posted on this website board should be duplicated in other corresponding boards like **Outreach** board and **Infographic Production**

 ```
-when a comment is posted to a card with "infographic" label,
+when a comment is posted to a card with "campaign" label,
 for each card linked in the attachments,
 post comment "{commenttext}\n by @{username}"
 ```